Current Resident FAQ

 Keys must be returned by midnight on the date designated in your move out notice.
 You are not officially moved out until the keys are returned and you may be responsible for daily rent charges until the keys are returned.

 Immediately after you vacate the property, one of our agents visits the property and performs a move-out inspection to assess the condition of the property in comparison to your Residential Lease Inventory Condition Form, assuming that you completed it within 5 days of your move-in and returned to our office.
 We then process your security deposit within 30 days or your move out and mail it to the forwarding address you provided in writing to our office.
 Please note that per the Texas Property Code, we have 30 days to mail your deposit in strict accordance with the Texas Property Code.
-Please note that Frontline Property Management is not obligated to return a tenant’s security deposit or give the tenant a written description of damages and charges until the tenant gives the landlord a written statement of the tenant’s forwarding address for the purpose of refunding the security deposit, after which the landlord has 30 days to account.
+Please note that PURE Property Management of Texas is not obligated to return a resident's security deposit or give the resident a written description of damages and charges until the resident gives the landlord a written statement of the resident’s forwarding address for the purpose of refunding the security deposit, after which the landlord has 30 days to account.

 We will send you a letter notifying you of a balance due and enclose detailed documentation regarding your charges.
 Payment will be expected promptly to prevent further action.

 - 20. What if I do not pay my outstanding charges?